Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Introduction

 Physical theories are traditionally constructed in an iterative manner.
 At each step, discrepancies between predictions and existing experimental observations are used to improve the theory, making it more general and accurate.
 These improvements are usually instructed and constrained by first principles, including both general and domain knowledge.
 After this, new predictions are made and new experiments are designed to test these predictions, closing the loop.
 Humans play a key role in all aspects of this traditional procedure and can become a weak link when the amount of data becomes overwhelming or the patterns in the data are too complex.

 Recent advances in machine learning have started to change the scientific paradigm guiding the construction of physical theories by gradually taking humans out of the loop.
 For low-dimensional systems, physical relations in the form of algebraic and even differential equations can be constructed using symbolic regression directly from experimental data without using any physical intuition \citep{crutchfield1987,bongard2007,schmidt2009}.
-For high-dimensional systems such as fluid flows, purely data-driven approaches become intractable, and some physical intuition becomes necessary to guide the process \citep{karpatne2017}.
+For high-dimensional systems such as fluid flows, purely data-driven approaches often become intractable, and some physical intuition becomes necessary to guide the process \citep{karpatne2017}.

 The question is therefore what physical considerations can and should be used to constrain the problem sufficiently for the data-driven analysis to become tractable while leaving enough freedom to enable identification of physically meaningful relationships.
 Among the most general and least restrictive physical constraints are {\it smoothness}, {\it locality}, and the {\it relevant symmetries}.
-In fact, some of these constraints have been implicitly assumed in most efforts to identify {\it evolution equations} via some form of regression from synthetic data \citep{bar1999,xu2008,rudy2017,schaeffer2017,reinbold2020} or experimental data \citep{reinbold2021}.
+In fact, some or all of these constraints have been implicitly assumed in most efforts to identify {\it evolution equations} via some form of regression from synthetic data \citep{bar1999,xu2008,rudy2017,schaeffer2017,reinbold2020} or experimental data \citep{reinbold2021}.
 However, evolution equations are just one type of a relation that may be required to fully describe a physical system.
-Other examples include {\it constraints}, such as energy and mass conservation for an inviscid, incompressible fluid or the curl-free condition for the electric field in electrostatics, as well as {\it boundary conditions}.
-Previous studies have largely ignored the problem of identifying these equally important relations for high-dimensional systems.
+Other examples include {\it constraints}, such as the divergence-free condition for the velocity field representing mass conservation for an incompressible fluid or the curl-free condition for the electric field in electrostatics, as well as {\it boundary conditions}.
+Previous studies have largely ignored the problem of identifying these equally important classes of relations for high-dimensional systems.